-Additional free resources for federation pupils are included on this page - many are from external sources.
+Additional resources for federation pupils are included on this page - many are from external sources.
+Almost all of these are free of charge.
 The activities and information are designed to help during this period of school closure and cover areas such as: physical and mental health, films, reading and art alongside free revision guides.
 The page will be updated as new resources become available.

 The NPL Outreach group have come up with a new initiative to encourage youngsters to try some measurement science at home.
 These are instructions to some experiments that can be carried out with simple equipment people are already likely to have at home.
 The first measurement challenge is “Break a Flake”!